 General mental health solutions like mindfulness and meditation applications are typically not required to comply with specific healthcare regulations like HIPAA.
 However, mental health apps that handle sensitive health information or provide therapeutic services are subject to regulations such as HITECH, FDA, FTC, OCR, NCPDP, CFR 42 Part 2, and EU MDR (for medical devices).

-Most of these regulations require you to have an explicit understanding of what personal data your app collects and how it processes it.
+Most of these regulations require you to have a clear understanding of the personal data your app collects and how it processes it.
 So, along with identifying applicable regulations, you and your team should identify the types of personal data your app will collect, process, and transfer — and the consent mechanisms needed for the data flow.

 At this stage, your development team also plans data access controls, data encryption, and other security mechanisms mandated by ISO 27001.
 To double-check your data security, your mental health app developers can also map out data flows, which helps uncover potential security vulnerabilities.